pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 # Runtime Resources Visibility

-The Runtime Resources Visibility tab shows developers the details and status of their component's Kubernetes resources to understand their structure and debug issues.
+The Runtime Resources Visibility screen lets developers view the details and status of their Kubernetes resources to understand their structure and debug issues.

 >**Note:** Runtime Resources Visibility is the new name for the Workload Visibility plugin.